GregTrevellick/BlazorVsixStackOverflowQuestion/README.md

 # BlazorVsixStackOverflowQuestion

-A simple repo containing code for a [StackOverflow question](https://stackoverflow.com/questions/55424046/unable-to-set-apk-meta-data-using-google-api-dot-net-client).
+A simple repo containing code for a [StackOverflow question](https://stackoverflow.com/questions/todo).

-The code is an AzureDevOps widget written using Blazor.
+The code is a non-functioning AzureDevOps widget written using Blazor.

 <!--
 ## Vsix generation